Which of These Statements About Metabolism Isn’t True?

 That said, it’s not a one-size-fits-all situation—many women have naturally quick internal processes, especially those who stay active and maintain a strong, fit frame.

-What Influences How Your Metabolism Works Day to Day
+What Shapes How Your Metabolism Runs Day to Day

 Here’s a look at what actually affects metabolic rate: